apache/zookeeper/src/contrib/loggraph/README.txt

 Run "ant jar" in src/contrib/loggraph/.
 This will download all dependencies and compile all the loggraph code.

-Once compilation has finished, you can run it the the loggraph.sh script in src/contrib/loggraph/bin.
+Once compilation has finished, you can run it the loggraph.sh script in src/contrib/loggraph/bin.
 This will start and embedded web server on your machine.
 Navigate to http://localhost:8182/graph/main.html

 3 - Usage